Catholic Schoolhouse Tour 2: Week 21

 socialize the kids!

 Just kidding!
-I know for many homeschoolers, you homeschool BECAUSE your children may have too much social interaction.
+I know many homeschoolers homeschool because their children may have too much social interaction.
 Without homeschooling, you may never see your kids because of all the CCD, soccer, ballet, music, karate, birthday parties, and playdates.

 Memory Work Idea